3. Data Collection

 • Avoid partial views of subjects, such as lower body or upper body only.

-• Avoid unusual camera views, especially very high or very low.
+• Avoid unusual camera views, especially those positioned very high or very low, or extremely tilted.

 • Aim for a symmetrical camera setup that surrounds the entire capture volume, such as a circle, oval, or rectangle.